 5. If one or more of the provisions in these terms and conditions are invalid or should be declared void, the remaining provisions of these terms and conditions remain fully applicable.
 The user and the client will then enter into consultation in order to agree on new provisions to replace the invalid or annulled provisions, taking into account if and as far as possible the purpose and scope of the original provision.

 1. All offers are without obligation and based on the information provided by the client when applying.

 2. The offers made by user are without obligation; they are valid for 30 days, unless stated otherwise.

 3. User is only bound by the offers if the acceptance thereof is confirmed in writing by the other party within 30 days, unless indicated otherwise.
-The prices in the aforementioned offers and quotations are exclusive of VAT and other government levies, as well as any costs to be incurred in the context of the agreement, unless indicated otherwise.
+The prices in the aforementioned offers and quotations are exclusive of VAT and other government levies, the standard general project costs of 5%, as well as any costs to be incurred in the context of the agreement, unless indicated otherwise.

 4. If the acceptance deviates (on minor points) from the offer included in the quotation, the user is not bound by this.
 The agreement will then not be concluded in accordance with this deviating acceptance, unless the user indicates otherwise.